 Problem: Water heaters are the perfect breeding ground for bacteria.
 Their dark, moist interiors allow the bacteria to thrive, especially when the water supply contains sulfur.
 This combination creates that “rotten egg” smell that emanates throughout a home’s water supply.

 Solution: Try cleaning your water heater with H2O2, commonly known as hydrogen peroxide.
 This peroxide kills the bacteria, and degrades to components of oxygen and water, meaning it is safe for both your water and the environment.

 These bacteria, when mixed with sulfur, feed off metal components in your water heater.
-An anode is a common feature which is made of aluminum and magnesium, which are perfect for the multiplication of smelly bacteria.
-Try replacing aluminum or magnesium based anodes with one that is made of both zinc and aluminum.
+An anode is a common feature that is made of aluminum and magnesium, which are perfect for the multiplication of smelly bacteria.
+Try replacing aluminum or magnesium-based anodes with one that is made of both zinc and aluminum.

 Solution: If you’re dealing with a smelly pipe that has not been recently used, simply run the tap for a couple of minutes.
 This should refill the p-trap, and eliminate the smell quickly.

 If the smell is coming from a commonly used pipe, the issue might be more critical.
 Check for leaks or blockages if you can, and contact a plumber immediately.
 They can help you locate the source of an issue, and fix it in a timely fashion before more serious damage occurs.

 Get in touch with S & D Plumbing today if you are dealing with smelly drains or water in your home or business.
 We proudly serve the entire Austin area.